This tutorial was AI-generated and is being fleshed out. Content may be incomplete or change.

 Git History Integration

 The Timeline and DAG views can show git commits alongside decision nodes.
-To enable this:
+When you run deciduous sync, it automatically exports git history for commits linked to nodes:

 $ deciduous sync